saito-yuya/Bounding-the-Worst-class-Error-A-Boosting-Approach/README.md

 <!-- <<<<<<< HEAD -->

-# Boosting for Bounding the Worst-class Error (AISTATS, 2023)
+# Boosting for Bounding the Worst-class Error

-This repository provides the offical release of the code package for my paper Boosing for Bounding the Worst-class Error in AISTATS 2023 (url comming soon).
+This repository provides the offical release of the code package for my paper Boosing for Bounding the Worst-class Error　(url comming soon).
 The code heavily relies on [LDAM-DRW](url).

 [Paper](url) | [Bibtex](url) | [Slides](url)